-CSS is quite unpopular, might look boring and very few people are able to master it the right way.
-However, it is a skill that can give you a great competitive advantage against other developers.
+CSS is quite unpopular, might look boring, and very few people are able to master it the right way.
+However, it is a skill that can give you a great competitive advantage over other developers.
 If you like solving puzzles, then you will find joy in writing CSS by looking at it as a puzzle to solve.

-One of the (good) side effects of being fluent in CSS is that your html becomes smaller – you won’t need as much nodes to create a certain look.
+One of the (good) side effects of being fluent in CSS is that your HTML becomes smaller – you won’t need as many nodes to create a certain look.
 Also, you will find it a lot easier to make not only your websites but also your apps responsive.
-In the end, you will save a lot of time, headache and discussions with designers.
+In the end, you will save a lot of time, headache, and discussions with designers.

 Table of Contents